Milwaukee police investigate woman’s suspicious death

 MILWAUKEE (AP) — Milwaukee police are investigating a suspicious death.

-Police were called to a Milwaukee home about a sudden death around 6:30 p.m.
+Police were called to a home on Milwaukee’s north side about a sudden death around 6:30 p.m.
 Saturday.
 A 39-year-old Milwaukee woman was found dead at the scene.

 Police say the death is being treated as suspicious.
 An autopsy is scheduled Monday.